Thank you for your interest in contributing to Andromeda! This guide will help you get started with contributing to the project.

 Getting Started

-Andromeda is a TypeScript runtime built with Rust, providing a modern JavaScript/TypeScript execution environment with web-standard APIs.
+Andromeda is a TypeScript runtime built in Rust, providing a modern JavaScript/TypeScript execution environment with web-standard APIs.

 Prerequisites